influxdata/docs-v2/content/influxdb/clustered/write-data/best-practices/data-lifecycle.md

 ```

 Using a low value here means that the garbage collector service will promptly delete files from the configured object store and remove rows from the catalog.
-Resulting in a lean catalog with minimal operational overhead.
+Resulting in a lean catalog with minimal operational overhead and a smaller sized object store.

 {{% /expand %}}